 Terry also instructed leading counsel to appear in the House of Lords in the case of Knowles v Liverpool City Council.

 He is often requested to assist colleagues from other departments dealing with fatal claims from an Inquest perspective.
-In a recent case involving the death of a Manchester based man who was chased through the City Centre of Manchester and put into a choke hold similar to the Raymond Floyd case resulting in the death of our client.
+In a recent case involving the death of a Manchester based man who was chased through the City Centre of Manchester and put into a choke hold similar to the George Floyd case resulting in the death of our client.

 He also recently completed an Inquest into the death of a wedding guest at a hotel in Liverpool.
 The hotel had been converted using current planning laws which did not require the hotel to be brought up to current standards.
 Unfortunately the guest fell over a bannister rail which was too low and caused our client to fall to his death.